Policy Number: 838

 Service on Outside Boards and with Outside Entities.
 Service on outside boards and entities or participation in professional, charitable or civic organizations outside the University may mutually benefit the organization, the community and the University.
 An employee must always remember, however, that their primary obligation is to the University, and an employee must avoid any situation where the nature or amount of outside activity could, either directly or by appearance, impair the employee's impartiality or effectiveness in performing University responsibilities.
 Professional activities generally related to the employee's position at the University, such as participation in conferences, workshops or symposia as a speaker, organizer or attendee or participating in an advisory or visiting committee, would not ordinarily present a conflict of interest as long as such matters do not unreasonably detract from the employee's fulfilling their job duties or conflict with the University's objectives or goals.
 Other outside activities, including non-partisan public service activities, generally are not part of an employee's job and should not, except on an occasional basis, be carried out during normal working time or involve the use of University resources, unless the employee is asked to perform such service by the University or the University has approved such activity.
 Even in connection with the most worthy outside activities, employees should be sure that they do not state or imply that they are speaking for the University.
 Consulting arrangements (with or without pay) or other outside business interests where there is a risk of an actual or potential conflict of interest must be disclosed in writing to and discussed with one's supervisor.
 (Issues of conflict of interest and commitment in such consulting arrangements for faculty are discussed in greater detail in Policy No. 216-97.)

-Process for Disclosure and Resolution of Conflicts For faculty with actual or potential conflicts of interest or commitment, the process set out in Policy Nos.
-216-97 and 332-96 should be followed.
+Process for Disclosure and Resolution of Conflicts Faculty should disclose outside activities and outside interests, following the process set out in Policy Nos.
+216 and 218.

 II.
 Responsible Official and Key Offices to Contact Regarding the Policy and its Implementation